Core i5-10400F vs Ryzen 3 PRO 8300GE

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 3 PRO 8300GE is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 3 PRO 8300GE is the stronger fit.
 You are getting 45.4% better PassMark.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 3 PRO 8300GE is still the faster CPU overall, but Core i5-10400F makes more sense if price matters more than absolute performance.
-Ryzen 3 PRO 8300GE is at an unclear MSRP at unclear MSRP versus $160 MSRP, and it gives you a 0.2% average FPS lead across 6 shared CPU game tests in our data.
-Core i5-10400F is also 100.0% better value on MSRP (81.4 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Ryzen 3 PRO 8300GE is still the faster CPU overall, but Core i5-10400F is easier to justify if budget matters more than peak performance.
+Ryzen 3 PRO 8300GE comes in at an unclear MSRP at unclear MSRP versus $160 MSRP, and it still gives you 45.4% better PassMark.
+The compromise is that Core i5-10400F is still the better pure gaming CPU with a 17.9% average FPS lead across 50 shared CPU game tests in our data.
+Core i5-10400F is also 100.0% better value on MSRP (81.4 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.
 That said, if you already own a compatible LGA1200 + DDR4 setup, Core i5-10400F can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?